The End

 Chapter One – Part one

 It was the last day.
-The lecture hall was full.
-The students weren’t dying to say a final goodbye to their teacher.
-He hadn’t left them much choice.
-He had demanded a farewell gift in the form of a few sheets of scribbled paper.
+The lecture hall was packed.
+It was not because the students were eager to say goodbye to their teacher.
+The last class the week before would have been enough for them.
+He hadn’t given them much of a choice.
+He had asked for a parting gift in the form of a few pieces of scribbled paper.

-In a few minutes, their time was going to be up.
-They would soon be free for a few months.
-The quickest ones were already leaving.
+In a few minutes, their allotted time would be over.
+Soon, they would be free for a few months.
+The fastest were already leaving.

-Three hours in, the large auditorium had acquired a subtle student smell.
-It was quite warm too — no air conditioning in these old buildings.
-The teacher was a bit drowsy.
+After three hours, the large auditorium had taken on a subtle student smell.
+It was also quite warm – no air conditioning in these old buildings.
+The teacher was a bit sleepy.
 He always was when he had to proctor an exam.
-Yet, nobody ever cheated under his watch.
-He had a certain reputation.
-There were talks of a secret technique that he had developed for keeping a close eye on would-be cheaters.
-It involved displaying a blatant lack of care for what was happening.
-Some thought that he was staging the whole thing – even the dozing – in order to trick them.
+Still, no one ever cheated under his watch.
+He had quite a reputation.
+There were talks of a secret technique that he had developed to keep a close eye on would-be cheaters.
+It involved showing a blatant lack of concern for what was going on.
+Some thought that he staged the whole thing, even the dozing, to fool them.
 It was an ambush.
-A predator who was waiting for the second of inattention from its prey and then pounced.
+A predator, waiting for his prey’s second of inattention and then pouncing.

-Indeed, he would sometimes come out of his torpor, always at the exact moment when a courageous (or reckless) student tried to sneak a cheat sheet out.
+Indeed, he would sometimes come out of his torpor, always at the exact moment when a brave (or reckless) student tried to sneak out a cheat sheet.
 He wouldn’t say a word.
-He would only stare at the student with a blank face.
-And the wannabe scoundrel would put the small piece of paper back where it came from.
+He would just stare at the student with a blank face.
+And the wannabe scoundrel would put the little piece of paper back where it came from.

 These little episodes reinforced the ambush theory.
-The truth was a bit different.
+The truth was a little different.
 Every single time he noticed suspicious behavior, it was pure luck.
 It never ceased to surprise him.
-Of course, he never deemed it necessary to dispel the conspiracy theories running around campus about him.
-He had come to like this reputation of stealth hunter that the student body had given him over the years.
+Of course, he never deemed it necessary to dispel the conspiracy theories that circulated about him on campus.
+He had grown to like this reputation of the stealth hunter that the student body had given him over the years.

-This teacher is… Me… Guillaume Trabarel, 48 years old, associate professor of contemporary literature at the Sorbonne.
-You may also know me for my bestselling novels, and I’m not exactly sure why I started talking about myself in the third person.
+This teacher is… me… Guillaume Trabarel, 48 years old, Associate Professor of Contemporary Literature at the Sorbonne.
+You may also know me from my bestselling novels, and I’m not exactly sure why I started talking about myself in the third person.

 The chime rang.
-About time, I was starting to actually fall asleep.
-Most students barely acknowledged me as they handed in their essays.
+About time, I was actually starting to fall asleep.
+Most of the students barely acknowledged me as they turned in their essays.
 A few wished me the most wonderful things in the world.
-Not unusual this time of the year, when I’m about to decide their final grades.
-A handful actually meant these nice words.
+Not unusual at this time of the year, when I’m about to decide their final grades.
+A handful actually meant those kind words.
 Yes, sometimes it happens.

-I started to pack when I noticed one final student in the room.
-I didn’t remember seeing her before.
-And I pride myself on knowing my students’ faces.
+I was starting to pack when I noticed one last student in the room.
+I couldn’t remember seeing her before.
+And I pride myself on knowing the faces of my students.
 Yes, even the ones who only grace me with their presence a few times a semester.

-She walked down the stairs in my direction, not in any sort of rush.
-As she came closer, I noticed, not the purple ends of her dark hair, but her chest.
+She walked down the stairs in my direction, not in a hurry.
+As she got closer, I noticed, not the purple ends of her dark hair, but her chest.
 Uh.
-Sorry, it didn’t come out right.
-I meant the small badge on the lapel of her jacket.
-Round, black, with no inscription on it whatsoever.
+Sorry, that didn’t come out right.
+I meant the little badge on the lapel of her jacket.
+Round, black, without any writing on it whatsoever.
 I was still looking at it when she put her exam on the desk.
-She then walked through the door, but not before a wink and a smile.
+Then, she walked out the door, but not before a wink and a smile.

-Spring was coming to an end, and the sun was finally here.
-In the Luxembourg Gardens, flowers were blooming, children returning from school were running after one another, lovers were cuddling on public benches, and the birds were singing.
-They almost made you forget the crowded and loud city that spread all around the park.
-Back home, rue de Fleurus, I left my things on the kitchen counter, poured some orange juice, and opened the mail.
-My publisher confirmed that A Long Rest, my upcoming novel, would be released in September.
-He also informed me of the sales figures of The End, the previous book, which just came out in paperback.
+Spring was coming to an end, and the sun was finally out.
+In the Luxembourg Gardens, flowers were blooming, children returning from school were running after each other, lovers were cuddling on public benches, and the birds were singing.
+It almost made you forget the crowded and noisy city that surrounded the park.
+Back at home, rue de Fleurus, I left my things on the kitchen counter, poured myself some orange juice, and opened the mail.
+My publisher confirmed that A Long Rest, my next novel, would be published in September.
+He also informed me of the sales figures for The End, the previous book, which had just been released in paperback.
 My bank statement confirmed his words.

-Marie would soon return with the kids.
-If I wanted to take a look at the exams in a calm environment, the apartment was not going to be the best location.
-I swore to spend the entire weekend with them to make up for this escapade.
+Marie would be back soon with the kids.
+If I wanted to take a look at the exams in a quiet environment, the apartment would not be the best place.
+I vowed to spend the whole weekend with them to make up for this escapade.

 Down the street, I ran into an old British rock star.
-He was quite famous in the ’90s before leaving the limelight and moving to the neighborhood.
+He was quite famous in the ’90s before he left the spotlight and moved into the neighborhood.
 We met at a party at Fred’s.
 Unfortunately, we never became more than vague acquaintances.
-We nodded at each other and went our merry ways without starting a conversation.
+We nodded at each other and went our merry way without striking up a conversation.
 I’d like to get to know him better one of these days.
-I was a bit of a fan back then.
+I was a bit of a fan back in the day.

 At the Café de Flore, I ordered an espresso and opened the newspaper.
-A minute later, François, my favorite waiter, brought the coffee along with some chocolate.
+A minute later, François, my favorite waiter, brought the coffee and some chocolate.

 “Anything important?
 I haven’t had the time to read it yet,” he asked.